gajsanders/TinyRecursiveModels-MLX/CONTRIBUTING.md

 ### 7. Review and Merge

-- PRs require at least one code review and all tests passing in CI.
+- ALL PRS REQUIRE CODE REVIEW: PRs must be reviewed and approved by at least one other contributor before merging.
+- All tests must pass in CI before merging.
 - Major refactors/doc changes should also update `docs/migration_guide.md` with rationale and affected files.
+- All code changes must be merged via pull request with review approval - no direct commits to main branch.
-- Prefers “squash and merge” for atomic history.
+- Prefers "squash and merge" for atomic history.
 ***

 ## Contribution Best Practices